wunderlins/inav/README.md

 This is a special Branch for iNav that supports tri copters with a special servo that has a feedback wire (analog output of the potentiometer in the servo controller).

 Build:
-- 8" Tricopter LR from Dvid Windestal
+- 8" 'Tricopter LR V4' from Dvaid Windestal
 - FC: KakuteF4V2
+- PDB: Matek FCHUB-W
+- SERVO: BMS-210DMH
+- Motors: EMAX RSII-2207 1600KV
+- ESC: BLHeli_S 16A

 # Ressources
 - [lkaino Triflight Setup instructions](https://github.com/lkaino/Triflight/blob/master/docs/Triflight%20Checklist.md)